'Boogaloo' ex-convict gets home confinement for illegal gun

 Blake said it was a serious offense, but agreed not to incarcerate him, noting that as a truck driver he needed to support his family.
 He'll need a probation officer's permission to leave the state.
 “It's better to keep him employed and maintain his family responsibilities,” she said.

-One of his lawyers, Brendan Hurson, said Blake had left his extremist ideology “in the rear view mirror.”
+One of Perry's lawyers, Brendan Hurson, said he had left his extremist ideology “in the rear view mirror.”

 FBI agents seized a rifle, ammunition, a black tactical vest containing two ballistic plates and other gun accessories when they searched his Dundalk home in October 2020.
 Perry had a 2002 burglary conviction that made it illegal for him to possess a firearm.